-Any of the following criteria (1-4) is sufficient for discharge from this level of care:
+Any of the following criteria (1-3) is sufficient for discharge from this level of care:

 - 1. The individual is released or transferred to an appropriate treatment setting based on crisis intervention, evaluation, and resolution; - 2.
-The individual's physical condition necessitates transfer to an inpatient medical facility, and the AMCI provider has communicated the individual risk management/safety plan to the receiving provider; or - 3.
-A plan of aftercare follow-up is in place and is expected to reasonably continue to provide services and prevent exacerbation of the crisis; or - 4.
+A plan of aftercare follow-up is in place and is expected to reasonably continue to provide services and prevent exacerbation of the crisis; or - 3.
 Consent for treatment is withdrawn, and it has been determined that the individual, parents, and/or guardian has the capacity to make an informed decision.
 In addition, the individual does not meet the criteria for a more-intensive level of care; involuntary inpatient treatment is inappropriate; or the court has denied involuntary inpatient treatment.

-B. Youth Mobile Crisis Intervention (YMCI)
+B. Mobile Crisis Intevention (MCI)